-If the user requests the dataset in a format other than HTML, then CKAN will try to render a template file with the same path as returned by this function, but a different filename extension, e.g. 'package/read.rdf'.
-If your extension (or another one) does not provide this version of the template file, the user will get a 404 error.
+If the user requests the dataset in a format other than HTML (CKAN supports returning datasets in RDF/XML or N3 format by appending .rdf or .n3 to the dataset read URL, see Linked Data and RDF) then CKAN will try to render a template file with the same path as returned by this function, but a different filename extension, e.g. 'package/read.rdf'.
+If your extension doesn't have this RDF version of the template file, the user will get a 404 error.

-edit template()
+edit_template()